Last edited: April 2019

 Challenges of the solar sector

 As mentioned before, the electricity generation in Zambia is facing challenges.
 Droughts make a constant power generation impossible.
 The use of solar seems a great solution, but this sector also has its own challenges.
 Although the government and private institutions announced new financing options, this still limits the growth of solar in Zambia.
-Furthermore, there is a limited market and product regulations, which can lead to the circulation of sub-standard products.
+The high investments costs play a big role in the limitations of the sector and mainly exists for micro, small and medium enterprises involved in the renewable energy sector.
+Furthermore, there are inadequate standards for the off-grid sector, which can, among others, lead to the circulation of sub-standard products.
 Since many areas in Zambia are rural and the population densities are low, maintenance in these areas can also be a problem.